Vijay421/task-view/README.md

 1. Copy `appsettings.json.dist` and rename the copy to: `appsettings.json`
 1. Add the postgres credentials near `DefaultConnection`
-1. Apply create the db with: `dotnet ef database update`
+1. Create the db with: `dotnet ef database update`